meilisearch/documentation/guides/advanced_guides/faceted_search.md

 Attributes that could be used as facets **must be declared at indexing time**.

 You can set up facets **through the API** via the [global settings route](/references/settings.md#update-settings).
 Attributes for which to enable faceting are defined in the `attributesForFaceting` parameter.
-This parameter accepts an array of strings that specifies which attributes must be used as facets, defaulting to `null`.
+This parameter accepts an array of strings that specifies which attributes must be used as facets, defaulting to `none`.

 Any POST request on the `settings` route with the `attributesForFaceting` parameter set will overwrite the current value for `attributesForFaceting`: passing an empty array will remove all defined faceted attributes.